-Throughout the years, hail has wrecked a devastating amount of damages across the United States.
+Throughout the years, hail has wrecked a devastating amount of damage across the United States.

-An interesting car hail damage repair fact: On July 11, 1990, softball-sized hail wreaked havoc on roofs and cars in Denver, Colorado, costing property owners about $625 million in damages.
-In just one day alone, that hailstorm was almost able to surpass the yearly average of $758,000,000 in damages from 2016 to 2019.
+An interesting car hail damage repair fact: On July 11, 1990, softball-sized hail wreaked havoc on roofs and cars in Denver, Colorado, costing property owners about $625 million in damage.
+In just one day alone, that hailstorm was almost able to surpass the yearly average of $758,000,000 in damage from 2016 to 2019.

-With that said, as predictable as hailstorms are with weather forecasting, the damages suffered to your property remains a mystery until after the hailstorm.
+With that said, as predictable as hailstorms are with weather forecasting, the damage suffered to your property remains a mystery until after the hailstorm.

-However, one thing can be said for sure: if your car was exposed during a hailstorm, you will need car hail damage repairs.
+However, one thing can be said for sure: if your car was exposed during a hailstorm, your car will need hail damage repair.

 What is Paintless Dent Repair for Car Damage?

 Paintless Dent Repair (PDR) is an advanced restorative technique for removing dents, dings, and body creases of various sizes.
-At Hail Specialists, we specialize in repairing all hail damages via PDR.
+At Hail Specialists, we specialize in repairing all hail damage via PDR.

 During the PDR process, our technicians use unique PDR lights to carefully inspect your car for dents made from hail.
 After identifying all dents, our technicians will carefully massage them back into place.
 Next, they use special PDR tools to massage the exterior until it returns to its initial look.